How to Test IoT Security

 Insecure Data Transfer/ Storage

-Bad Device Management
+Bad IoT Device Management

 Poor Secure Update Mechanism